999clover999/clover/README.md

 --Wait for the program to finish

+Put the .exe in a folder you want the images in.

 And the MOST IMPORTANT THING
 Bully me in every possible way I like it(unironically) https://twitter.com/CDHKIMIW